 About this Grant Programme

 This grant programme has been set up to promote, enhance and maintain cultural heritage, assets and events where they promote growth in the visitor economy.
 It also aims to create a sense of local identity through raising awareness of their importance.
 Grants are available for between £5,000 and £100,000.
-60% match funding required.
+60% match funding required - but if the grant amount is less than 200,000 euros then the grant rate can be up to 100%.

 Examples of the types of projects we could fund include;